greg-raven/Impeachment-Chronicles/_posts/2018-06-04-senate-releases-unredacted-strzok-page-texts-showing-fbi-initiated-multiple-spies-in-trump-campaign-in-december-2015.md

 >
 > <cite>Falco (@Nick\_Falco) June 4, 2018</cite>

-This is only the first day of the 500 pages of documents being released by the US Senate.
+This is only the first day of the 500 pages of documents being released by the U.S. Senate.

 Give this a few more days.
 God only knows what's here and what tomorrow's Senate Hearing with corrupt Obama FBI agent Bill Preistap will reveal.